GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/userTableStressInitialization/Example.rst

 **Context**

-This example build uses the same simple reservoir model as in the gravity induced hysrostatic stress initialization case (see :ref:`gravityinducedhydrostaticinitialization`).
-In this example, however, we provide the stress and pore pressure gradients for a reservoir under an hydrostatic pressure equilibrium and then request the simulator to perform an initialization of the stresses in every element in the numerical model.
-The problem is also solved by using the singlephase poromechanics solver (see :ref:`PoroelasticSolver`) in Geos.
+This example uses the same reservoir model as the gravity-induced hydrostatic stress initialization case (see :ref:`gravityinducedhydrostaticinitialization`).
+Here, we provide the stress and pore pressure gradients for a reservoir under an hydrostatic pressure equilibrium and then request the simulator to perform an initialization of the stresses in every element in the model.
+The problem is solved by using the single-phase poromechanics solver (see :ref:`PoroelasticSolver`) in GEOS.

 **Input file**